Bowling tournament offers kids' activity during holiday

 Children ages 4-10 participated in the tournament with each bowling two games and combining the scores.
 The top five bowlers in each age group received trophies.

-Maureen Mohlman and Susan Price serve as co-chairs of the annual tournament that the Kiwanis host to offer an activity for children on holiday break.
+Maureen Mohlman and Susan Price serve as co-chairs of the annual tournament the Kiwanians host to offer an activity for children on holiday break.

 “It’s a fun activity between Christmas and New Year’s Day,” Price said.
 “It’s something to do that kids look forward to.”

-Along with Pastimes Lanes providing space for the event, Price said Kiwanis members and their families made the event a success.
+Along with Pastime Lanes providing space for the event, Price said, Kiwanis members and their families made the event a success.

 “We’re really thankful for the 20-plus volunteers who make it possible,” she said.